meilisearch/documentation/learn/getting_started/chapter_2_customizing_relevancy.md

 ## Stop words

-MeiliSearch allows you to create a list of words that is ignored in your search queries.
+Meilisearch allows you to create a list of words that is ignored in your search queries.
 These words are called stop words.
 A good example is the word `the` in English.

 <CodeSamples id= "getting_started_update_stop_words_md" />

-If you search the `movies` index for `the cat`, MeiliSearch will ignore all documents containing `the` and return the ones with `cat` improving the speed and relevancy of your search.
+If you search the `movies` index for `the cat`, Meilisearch will ignore all documents containing `the` and return the ones with `cat` improving the speed and relevancy of your search.

 You can read more about stop words in the [API reference](/reference/features/stop_words.md).